-The BSS Program offers courses of study leading to the Master of Science (ScM) and Master of Arts (AM) degrees in Behavioral and Social Sciences Intervention.
-BSS faculty also teach and advise Brown undergraduates and train and mentor postdoctoral research fellows.
+The Department of Behavioral and Social Sciences offers courses of study leading to Master of Science (ScM) and Doctor of Philosophy (PhD) degrees in Behavioral and Social Health Sciences.
+BSS faculty also teach and advise Brown undergraduates and train postdoctoral research fellows.

 Christopher W. Kahler, Ph.D.